Our contribution to civil society

 We provide a number of health-related services and we are engaged with age and health-sector organisations, sharing expertise and ensuring that we remain focused on the needs and experiences of users of those services.

-We encourage staff participation in our Corporate Responsibility programme, including supporting the activities of our corporate charity.
+We encourage staff participation in our Sustainability, including supporting the activities of our corporate charity.